james-ngaihte/Compress-Download-Videos-with-Google-Colab/README.md

 ## Features
 - Mounts Google Drive for file access
 - Compresses videos using FFmpeg
+- Downloads Videos using various tools (including wget, m3u8 , and bunkr downloader)
 - Uploads the compressed file to Google Drive
+- File Management Capability if required by user.

 ## How to Use
 1. Click the **"Open in Colab"** button above.
 2. Run the first cell to mount Google Drive.
-3. Follow the steps to select, compress, and upload a video.
+3. Follow the steps to select, compress, and upload,download a video.
+4. If user needs managing their files within colab itself (eg.move files withon folders or move a file from colab ro a kounted drive) , they can chiose their desired option and execute it.

 ## Requirements
 - Google Colab